Welcome!

 This sunrise photo was taken from our front circle.

 In this area of the foothills, redbuds generally start to bloom in early March.
 They display a deep magenta color that contrasts beautifully with the green hillside.
 Sometimes storms arise creating dramatic lighting effects.
-This storm combined an ominous ceiling along with a wide expanse of billowy clouds.

-Mule ears start showing their sunny yellow faces around April.
+Mule Ears start showing their sunny yellow faces around April.

-El Dorado County contains many rolling hills dotted with redbuds (Cercis occidentalis), digger pines, manzanita, mule ears and a host of other interesting plants.
+El Dorado County contains many rolling hills dotted with redbuds (Cercis occidentalis), digger pines, manzanita, Mule Ears and a host of other interesting plants.
 It is also home to "Gold Country".
 Gold was discovered in nearby Coloma in 1848.
 (We haven't discovered any yet.)
 Also, nearby is Placerville, a.k.a., Old Hangtown.

 The Sierra Nevada Mountains are directly to the east of us.
 Maybe that's why we get so many glorious sunrises.
 Sometimes the sky will be just a light pink and other times it will be a dark red mixed with gold and deep blue.
 It's often so pretty we can't help but snap away.
 Thank goodness for digital photography.
 The pictures below are some of our sunrises and sunsets taken throughout the years.